Saint Thomas Aquinas, the angelic doctor.

 Realizing he wasn’t going to change his mind, his mother set up an “escape” so that no one would think she was in any way down with his decision.

 He eventually made his way to the University of Paris where he was nicknamed “Dumb Ox” by his classmates because he seldom spoke.
-His professor, however, saw his potential.
+His professor, however, saw his potential and told everyone, “This guy is going to be somebody.
+He might even get offered his own reality show.”

 Saint Thomas would go on to teach and write many things including the Summa Theologiae, a quick, easy read on theology.

 He started a university and then had a conversation with Jesus in which Jesus told saint Thomas he’d done a good job.
-After that, Saint Thomas stopped writing.
+After that, Saint Thomas stopped writing because he didn’t see any point in it.
+Also, his hands were ache-y because they didn’t have typewriters.

 He would then get sick and die.